aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/_index.md

 ---

 {{% alert color="primary" %}}
-Sometimes we get the following question: why should we use Aspose products rather than the Apache POI?
+Sometimes we get the following question: why should we use Aspose products rather than Apache POI?
 This question is easy to answer: features and functionality.
 {{% /alert %}}

 ## **Apache POI SS - HSSF and XSSF**
 **HSSF** is the POI Project's pure Java implementation of the Excel '97(-2007) file format.
 **XSSF** is the POI Project's pure Java implementation of the Excel 2007 OOXML (.xlsx) file format.

-HSSF and XSSF provides ways to read spreadsheets create, modify, read and write XLS spreadsheets.
+HSSF and XSSF provide ways to read, create, modify, and write XLS spreadsheets.
 They provide:

-- low level structures for those with special needs
+- low‑level structures for those with special needs
-- an eventmodel api for efficient read-only access
+- an event‑model API for efficient read‑only access
-- a full usermodel api for creating, reading and modifying XLS files
+- a full user‑model API for creating, reading and modifying XLS files

 Read more at [poi.apache.org](http://poi.apache.org/components/spreadsheet/index.html)

 ## **Aspose.Cells for Java**
-Aspose.Cells for Java is an award-winning Excel Spreadsheet component that allows Java developers to embed the ability to read, write and manipulate Excel® spreadsheets (XLS, XLSX, XLSM, XLSB, XLTX, SpreadsheetML, CSV, ODS), HTML, MHTML, PDF and image file formats into their own Java applications without needing to rely on Microsoft Excel®.
+Aspose.Cells for Java is an award‑winning Excel Spreadsheet component that allows Java developers to embed the ability to read, write, and manipulate Excel® spreadsheets (XLS, XLSX, XLSM, XLSB, XLTX, SpreadsheetML, CSV, ODS), HTML, MHTML, PDF, and image file formats into their own Java applications without needing to rely on Microsoft Excel®.

-Aspose.Cells for Java is a mature, scalable and feature rich component that offers many functions that are way beyond the simple data exporting capabilities of other vendors.
-With Aspose.Cells for Java developers can export data, format spreadsheets to the most granular level, import images, create charts, apply and calculate complex formulas, stream Excel® data, save in various formats and much more - all this without the need of Microsoft Excel® or Microsoft Office Automation.
+Aspose.Cells for Java is a mature, scalable, and feature‑rich component that offers many functions that are way beyond the simple data‑exporting capabilities of other vendors.
+With Aspose.Cells for Java, developers can export data, format spreadsheets to the most granular level, import images, create charts, apply and calculate complex formulas, stream Excel® data, save in various formats and much more — all this without the need for Microsoft Excel® or Microsoft Office Automation.

 Read more at [aspose.com](https://products.aspose.com/cells/java/)

 ## **Why not Apache POI SS - HSSF and XSSF**

-It is worth noting that some tasks can be achieved with Aspose.Cells, but cannot be accomplished with Apache POI.
-For example, if you need to convert Excel files to Pdf , JSON and images,then you cannot use only Apache POI, you also need Microsoft Excel 365 or other tools.
+It is worth noting that some tasks can be achieved with Aspose.Cells but cannot be accomplished with Apache POI.
+For example, if you need to convert Excel files to PDF, JSON, and images, then you cannot use only Apache POI; you also need Microsoft Excel 365 or other tools.

-You can compare POI with Aspose.Cells To do this, we suggest that you familiarize yourself with the Aspose.Cells for POI project (HSSF and XSSF) – it shows how different tasks can be done using the Aspose.Cells for .Java API versus POI.
+You can compare POI with Aspose.Cells.
+To do this, we suggest that you familiarize yourself with the Aspose.Cells for POI project (HSSF and XSSF) – it shows how different tasks can be done using the Aspose.Cells for Java API versus POI.
 The project also covers features for working with text documents that are only available in Aspose.Cells, but not in Apache POI.

 This project is also useful for developers looking to migrate from POI to Aspose.Cells.